hbp-unibi/cinder/README.md

 allows the compiler to construct a customised code-path for exactly the simulation that is being performed, while keeping the actual model implementations extremely concise.
-With enabled optimisation, a single neuron simulation code is inlined into a blob of vectorised assembly without any external function calls.
+With enabled optimisation, a single neuron simulation is converted into an inline blob of vectorised assembly without any external function calls.
 This way, _Cinder_ is magnitudes faster than full network simulators simulating a single neuron.

+Conceptually, each single neuron simulation is represented by an autonomous ordinary differential equation (ODE) which is automatically assembled using

 ### Implemented neuron models